OpenNebula-unmantained/addon-jclouds4one/README.md

 ###Step 3 - Setup the Host

-Create an host on Opennebula, named for example 'jclouds-provider', using either the Sunstone GUI or the following command:
+Create an host on Opennebula, named for example 'JClouds', using either the Sunstone GUI or the following command:

-	$ onehost create jclouds-provider --im im_jclouds --vm vmm_jclouds --net dummy
+	$ onehost create JClouds --im im_jclouds --vm vmm_jclouds --net dummy

 ###Step 4 - Prepare a Virtual Template

-Prepare a template suitable for the Jclouds Driver, named for example 'jclouds-vm', using either the Sunstone GUI or the following commands:
+Prepare a template suitable for the JClouds Driver, named for example 'JClouds', using either the Sunstone GUI or the following commands:

-	$ cat jclouds.txt
+	$ cat jclouds_template.txt
-	NAME="jclouds-vm"
-	CPU="1"
-	MEMORY="1024"
+	NAME="JClouds"
 	CONTEXT=[
-		FILES="file1 file2"
+		FILES=""
 	]
 	JCLOUDS=[
-		EXTERNAL_NETWORK="remote_external_network",
-		TEMPLATE="remote_template",
-		PRIVATE_NETWORK="remote_private_network"
+    	group="default",
+    	hardwareId="t1.micro",
+    	locationId="us-east-1d"
 	]